ICJIA/icjia-accessibility-status-dashboard/docs/development/API_RATE_LIMITING_AND_ROTATION.md

 For questions or issues with rate limiting and key rotation:

-1. Check the activity log for detailed event information
+1. Check the audit logs for detailed event information
 2. Review this documentation
 3. Contact the development team
 4. Check the RLS Security Audit for additional security details